leroyshirto/gpt-playground/README.md

 make a venv `python -m venv .venv`
-Activate the venv `source .venv/bin/activate` install the requirements `pip install -r requirements.txt`
+Activate the venv `source .venv/bin/activate` install the requirements `pip install -r requirements.txt` `cp example.env .env` and add your openapi key

+Example use cases

+- `./src/chatbot` is an example assistant using the chat completions API
+- `./src/completions` is an example of creating a chatbot using the old completion API
+- `./src/similarities` is an example of using embeddings to do text similarity

 ## Notes and links